allenai/Break/blogpost.md

 Thinking how to represent the meaning of complex questions, we considered three key features:
 - Capturing the ***sequence of computation steps*** for answering the question
-- Capturing the meaning of a question, ***regardless of its context*** (text, image, database)
+- Capturing the meaning of a question, ***regardless of its context*** (text, image, DB)
 - Expressing the formalism in ***natural language***, making it easy to annotate by non-experts

-We introduce, Question Decomposition Meaning Representation (QDMR), inspired by database (DB) query languages and by semantic parsing.
+We introduce, Question Decomposition Meaning Representation (QDMR), inspired by DB query languages and by semantic parsing.
 In QDMR, complex questions are expressed through sub-questions (operators), that can be executed in sequence to answer the original question.
 Each QDMR operator either selects a set of entities, retrieves information about their attributes, or aggregates information over entities.
 Basically, we apply the intuition from DB query languages also to questions over images and text.
 By abstracting away a question's context, QDMR allows in principle to query multiple contexts for the same question.
 A system could potentially answer *“Name the political parties of the most densely populated country”*, by first returning *“the most densely populated country”* using a DB query, then *“the political parties of #1”* using a QA model for text.